delventhalz/delventhalz.github.io/_posts/2015-11-30-tldr-of-classes.markdown

 date:   2015-11-30 22:28:27 -0600
 categories: javascript
 ---
 For me, some of the most confusing things as a new JavaScript developer were the keywords `this`, `new`, and `prototype`.
-Being someone who started with the strongly [object oriented](https://en.wikipedia.org/wiki/Object-oriented_programming "In OO programming, computer programs are designed by making them out of objects that interact with one another.") language Java (no relation) only made my confusion worse: *I use `new` to create a new instance of a class?
+Being someone who started with the strongly [object oriented](https://en.wikipedia.org/wiki/Object-oriented_programming "In OO programming, computer programs are designed by making them out of objects that interact with one another.") language Java (no relation) only made my confusion worse: *"I use `new` to create a new instance of a class?
 Sounds familiar.
 But wait, why am I adding methods to a `prototype`?
 Seems a bit roundabout.
-And what exactly is `this` referring to again???* I was learning what to do by rote, which made mistakes common, trips to google frequent, and coding miserable.
+And what exactly is `this` referring to again???"* I was learning what to do by rote, which made mistakes common, trips to google frequent, and coding miserable.

 Until last week.